 Prerequisite maps are there to help you understand how courses are connected, and in which academic term they are offered.
-Detailed prerequisites are indicated in the Course List in Appendix B.

-Here are some explanations of the prerequisite maps to follow.
+Detailed prerequisites are indicated in the Course List in Appendix B. Here are some explanations of the prerequisite maps to follow.

-- 1) Course Color Key: - An orange color indicates that the course will be offered every year (See Example 1). - A white color indicates that the course will be offered every two years (See Example 2). - A purple color indicates that the course will be offered two times in three years (See Example 3). - A blue color indicates that the course will be offered every three years (See Example 4). - Example 1 A
+- 1) Course Color Key: - An orange color indicates that the course will be offered every year (See Example 1). - A white color indicates that the course will be offered every two years (See Example 2). - A purple color indicates that the course will be offered two times in three years (See Example 3). - A blue color indicates that the course will be offered every three years (See Example 4). - Example 2 B - Example 3 C - Example 4 D - 2) Arrow Key: - ➤ Solid arrows → indicate prerequisites (or co-requisites) (see Example 1).